-Included with the fret are two drilling jigs, one for the solebar (4) and one for the headstock (5).
-The purpose of these is to drill holes suitable for the brake lever guards (if constructing a fitted or unfitted lever brake wagon) and also to drill holes for creating vee rivets using 0.3mm plastic rod.
+Included with the both frets are two drilling jigs; one for the solebar (4), which we have just used to align the vees, and one for the headstock (5).
+The other purpose of the solebar drilling jig is to drill holes suitable for the brake lever guards (if constructing a fitted or unfitted lever brake wagon) and also to drill holes for creating vee rivets using 0.3mm plastic rod.
 The idea behind this method is to use the jig to accurately drill holes through the plastic solebar and then insert short lengths of 0.3mm plastic rod into the holes to represent rivets.
 If you are not worried about the rivet detail or have alternative methods of representing the rivets then don't drill the holes for the vees.
-You will still need to drill the holes for the lever guards of constructing a lever brake wagon.
+You will still need to drill the holes for the lever guards if constructing a lever brake wagon.